 All motor vehicles parked on campus or at a designated remote parking area must display a current Alvernia University parking permit.
 A valid state vehicle registration card must be presented at Public Safety in order to obtain a parking permit.
-Parking permits are issued at the Public Safety Office, located 2nd floor of the Student Center.
+Parking permits are issued at the Public Safety Office, located on the 1st floor of the Franco Library.

 Location of Parking Permit

 The color-coded parking permit must be affixed to the front windshield on the inside lower right passenger side.
 The windshield must be clean, dry, and relatively warm (above 50º) for the sticker to firmly attach.

 Temporary Parking Permits